Bogislaw X: Biography

 Before Bogislaw's reign, the Duchy of Pomerania had for a long time been divided into several splinter duchies, ruled by relatives of the Griffin house.
 In 1464, Pomerania-Stettin's duke Otto III died without an heir, Bogislaw's father Eric II and his uncle, Wartislaw X, both ruling different portions of Pomerania-Wolgast, managed to succeed in a conflict about Pomerania-Stettin inheritance with the Margraviate of Brandenburg.
 In 1474, with his father's death, Bogislaw inherited his splinter duchy, becoming Duke of Pomerania.
 In 1478 with his uncle's death, he also inherited his splinter duchy, Pomerania-Barth, becoming the first sole ruler in the Duchy of Pomerania since about 200 years.

 His father, Eric II, had left Pomerania in tense conflicts with Brandenburg and Mecklenburg.
 Bogislaw managed to resolve these conflicts by both diplomatic and military means.
 He married his sister, Sophia, to Magnus II, Duke of Mecklenburg, and his other sister, Margarete, was married to Magnus's brother Balthasar.
 Bogislaw himself married Margarete, daughter of Brandenburg's Prince-elector Frederick II.
 Also, in 1478, Bogislaw regained areas lost to Brandenburg by his father, most notably the town of Gartz and other small towns and castles north of the Brandenburgian Uckermark.
 He confirmed the 1472 Peace of Prenzlau in 1479, leaving Strasburg with Brandenburg and Bogislaw had to take his possessions as a fief from Brandenburg.
 In the same year, his wife died before they had children.

-When Bogislaw married Anna of Poland in 1491, all of Pomerania's neighbors were tied to the House of Pomerania by marriage.
+When Bogislaw married Anna of Poland on 2 February 1491, all of Pomerania's neighbors were tied to the House of Pomerania by marriage.
 Bogislaw made use of these favourable conditions in 1493, and strengthened Pomerania's position towards Brandenburg in the Treaty of Pyritz, which declared Pomerania not a fief of Brandenburg, but a fief of the Holy Roman Emperor.

-In 1496–98, Bogislaw travelled to Jerusalem as a pilgrim.
+From 1496 to 1498, Bogislaw travelled to Jerusalem as a pilgrim.
 He died in Stettin.